 Listen in as Pat Iyer chats about these points

 - Obstetrical nursing and team communication – perfect together

-- Unit-based protocols and standing orders
+- Labor and delivery unit-based protocols and standing orders

 - Interdependence of the team

 - Compelling case stories and settlements

 Related Product Legal Risks of Labor and Delivery

 Joanna McGrath, an experienced OB nurse educator and also an expert witness who shares tips about this highly litigated area.

 You will learn to identify the most common sources of obstetrical nursing malpractice, including fetal distress and also shoulder dystocia.
 And is it enough for the staff nurse to tell the obstetrician there is a problem?
 In this audio training, we explore issues surrounding the chain of command.

 Pat Iyer has been a legal nurse consultant since 1987.
 She also built a successful LNC business that included testifying as an expert witness for 20 years.